DearAyumi/BubsPizzaria/README.md

 Bubz Pizzaria

-~ A small pizza ordering website project written in C# and HTML using Razor and  ~
+~ A small pizza ordering website project written in C# and HTML using Razor pages~